guoweier/GameHut/snake/tutorial_snake_english.md

 - `break`: When the snake touch the border, we just call break, and the 2nd loop ends.
 Simple, right?

 ### 5. Record score
 We have 2 variables used for recording the scores: one is the current score, the othe is the top score.
 When the snake eats a food, current score adds 1 point; The top score represents the highest score for all the rounds played when the program is running.
-Here are my pseudocodes:
+Here are my pseudocodes:<br>
 ```
 topScore = 0
 while True: # 1st while loop, for controling the program